A rational approximation method for the nonlinear eigenvalue problem: Numerical Experiments

 \subsection{Example 1}

 Consider the following example discussed in \cite[Sec.
 2.4.2]{MicN07} and \cite[Example 13]{Kre09},

 \eq{eq:Kresex} T(z) = -B_0+zI+e^{-z\tau}A_1, \en with $B_0 = $, $A_1=- $ and $\tau = 1$.
 The nonlinear eigenvalue problem \nref{eq:Kresex} is the characteristic equation of a delay system $x'(t) = - B_0x(t)+A_1x(t-\tau)$.
 For the purpose of a comparison with the results from~\cite[Example 5.5]{Bey12}, we calculate all eigenvalues enclosed by a circle centered at $c = -1$ with radius $r = 6$.
-Referring to Proposition \ref{prop:1} we first check which values of $m$ will provide a good rational approximation $r_m(z)$ of $f(z)=e^{-z}$.
+Referring to Proposition~\ref{prop:1}, we first check which values of $m$ will provide a good rational approximation $r_m(z)$ of $f(z)=e^{-z}$.
 The right part of Figure~\ref{fig:Kres1} shows the errors $e_m=\|f(z)-r_m(z)\|_{\infty}$ (evaluated on a finely discretized version of $\Omega_1$) versus the number of quadrature nodes $m$.
 Notice that the accuracy of the rational approximation of $f(z)$ inside the considered contour is good enough for $m = 50$.
-We can therefore solve the eigenvalue problem \nref{eq:sc} associated with the approximate problem \nref{eq:NLR} with $m=50$ Gauss-Legendre quadrature nodes.
-The left part of Figure~\ref{fig:Kres1} compares the eigenvalues computed by Algorithm \ref{alg:alg1} and those computed by Beyn's method using the same contour.
-Note that the number of quadrature nodes for Beyn's method necessary to get the five eigenvalues inside the circle is $150$.
+We can therefore solve the eigenvalue problem \nref{eq:sc}, associated with the approximate problem \nref{eq:NLR}, with $m=50$ Gauss-Legendre quadrature nodes.
+The left part of Figure~\ref{fig:Kres1} compares the eigenvalues computed by applying the shift-and-invert Arnoldi method to the large system (\ref{eq:sc} -- \ref{eq:sc1}) with $m = 50$ quadrature nodes and those computed by Beyn's method using the same contour.
+Note that since the number of eigenvalues in the considered contour is larger than the size of problem~\eqref{eq:Kresex}, we use Beyn's second algorithm with three moments to compute the five eigenvalues with the backward error smaller than $\delta = 10^{-10}$.
+With these parameters, the number of quadrature nodes for Beyn's method necessary to get the five eigenvalues inside the circle is $80$.